guardianproject/tor-android/README.md

 This can be built reproducibly using the included Vagrant VM setup.
 That will run with either _libvirt_ or VirtualBox.
 The provisioning is based on the "release" job in _.gitlab-ci.yml_.

+## Publishing

+Once you build the binaries, you can use gradle tasks to publish this in various ways, if you have the right credentials

+Publish to your local Maven repository:
+./gradlew publishToMavenLocal

+Publish to Github packages:
+./gradlew publishReleasePublicationToGitHubPackagesRepository

+Publish to Gradle Central:
+./gradlew publishAggregationToCentralPortal